 Children’s Hospital of Philadelphia (CHOP)

-CIRP promotes the safety and health of children, adolescents, and young adults through comprehensive research resulting in practical tools to reduce injury and promote recovery.
-To turn “research into action,” CIRP focuses on several research priorities, including: Child Road Traffic Safety, Young Driver Safety, Pediatric Biomechanics, Strengthening Communities to Prevent Injury and Promote Health, and Post-injury Care and Recovery.
-It also hosts the Center for Child Injury Prevention Studies (CChIPS), a National Science Foundation Industry/University Cooperative Research Center.
-Through CChIPS, researchers from CHOP, Penn and The Ohio State University work with industry members to conduct translational research that is practical to industry.
-The CChIPS method applies the science of biomechanical epidemiology to the analysis of automotive crash-related data.
+CIRP advances the safety and health of children, adolescents, and young adults through comprehensive research resulting in practical tools to reduce injury and promote recovery.
+To turn “research into action,” CIRP focuses on several research priorities, including: Child Road Traffic Safety, Young Driver Safety, Pediatric Biomechanics, Post-injury Care and Recovery and our two newest thrusts: the Violence Prevention Initiative and the Digital Health Initiative.
+It also hosts the Center for Child Injury Prevention Studies (CChIPS) www.chop.edu/cchips, a National Science Foundation Industry/University Cooperative Research Center.

 CPCE’s mission is to discover and spread knowledge about best practices in pediatric disease by facilitating, organizing and centralizing the performance of clinical effectiveness research, the mentoring of fellows and faculty in clinical effectiveness research, and the dissemination and implementation of research findings.
 CPCE partners with other groups at CHOP to implement best practices to improve the quality of care delivered to children in the Children’s Hospital healthcare network.